Samsung/tizen-docs/docs/tizen-distribution/validation/tizen-validation-policy.md

       - Application should cover the entire screen of a device
       - .Application should use input capabilities applicable to the device.
       - Application should not contain any overlapped or truncated text, graphics distortion, or any kinds of display errors.
-      - Application should be displayed and work correctly regardless of the screen’s orientation.
+      - Application should be displayed and work correctly regardless of the screen's orientation.

 3. Metadata